cyxabima/Carento-Server-API/src/README.md

-# WheelXchange
+# Carento

-**WheelXchange** is an online platform designed to facilitate the exchange, purchase, and sale of car wheels and related components.
-Built with scalability and user-friendliness in mind, this application connects automotive enthusiasts and vendors in a streamlined marketplace.
+**Carento** is a Python-based project designed to facilitate ***car rental*** services.
+This repository reflects a modular and scalable architecture, prepared for local development and cloud deployment.

+---
+## Features

+- 🔐 User authentication and role separation (customer/vendor)
+- 🚗 Car management module for vendors
+- 📅 Booking management
+- 💼 Wallet for payments
+- ⭐ Review system for feedback
+- 🔧 Modular folder structure for easy scaling

 ---
 ## 📁 Project Structure
 ```
 ├── src/